Meet Katie Madden.

-A Conversation Katie Madden RN, BSN, IBCLC.
+Katie Madden RN, BSN, IBCLC

-The women I work with are deeply committed to their goals, flexible enough to understand that there are many unpredictable paths to reach that goal and brave enough to dig in and work hard to achieve results.
+The women I work with are deeply committed to their goals, flexible enough to understand that there are many unpredictable paths to reach those goals, and brave enough to dig in and work hard to achieve results.

 Why?
 Because I know that breastfeeding is about a whole lot more than breastmilk.

-I approach breastfeeding with the humor, tough love and compassion that you would get from a close friend (you know, the one who calls you out when you aren’t being your best self).
-I have over a decade of experience and tools under my belt to achieve any breastfeeding goal, but I have the finesse to only use them when it is appropriate and in a mother and baby’s best interest.
+I approach breastfeeding with the humor, tough love, and compassion that you would get from a close friend (you know, the one who calls you out when you aren’t being your best self).
+I have over a decade of experience and tools under my belt to achieve any breastfeeding goal, but I have the finesse to only use them when it is appropriate and in a mother’s and baby’s best interest.

 I am not afraid to use formula, pacifiers, or bottles to achieve these goals, which is sometimes an unpopular method in the breastfeeding world.